AVANT/biofoam/README.md

+# Biofoam
-# Biofoam: Frontend of AVANT.org
+Frontend of AVANT.org

 ## Getting Started
 - uses nodejs with gulp and bower for development and package management